cleptokitten/fictional-invention/README.md

 # fictional-invention
 README

-This is our first game so do't expect to much...
+This is our first game so don't expect to much...
 Well ok it's hangman